District & School Accountability Designations

 J. Watson Bailey Middle – (Black)

-Good Standing Schools: Edson, George Washington, Graves, Myer Elementary & Kingston High School
+Good Standing Schools: Edson Elementary, Graves Elementary, Myer Elementary & Kingston High School

 The Kingston City School District is committed to ensuring that all students succeed in school no matter who they are, where they live, where they go to school or where they come from.
 The District is working with all schools and our school improvement process to respond to this information including taking steps to increase student and parent participation in decision-making.
 Please contact your school’s principal if you have any questions.